Codeinwp/optimole-php-sdk/README.md

 Optimole::init('your-api-key');
 ```

-The `Optimole` is your starting point for creating optimized images or other assets.
+The `Optimole` facade is your starting point for creating optimized images or other assets.
 You can control the optimization
 properties using the fluent interface provided by the SDK.
 Here's an example of how to optimize an image by changing its
 quality and cropping it: